loiccoyle/pyaccelerator/README.md

 pip install pyaccelerator
 ```

-In the near future I will publish it on Pypi.

----
 It usualy a good idea to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
 To create a virtual environment in the `venv` folder (assuming python3):
 ```sh
 python -m venv venv